JerJohn15/stock-quotes-and-recco/README.md

 ###Running Tests

-I've recently added a file in the test folder for testing components, but to get it to work properly, you will need to install the latest version of babel 6 and its presets: es2015, react, and stage-0.
-Also you need to update to the latest version of React (some of the peer dependencies require it).
+I've recently added a file in the test folder for testing components, but to get it to work properly, you will need to install the latest version of babel 6, its presets (es2015, react, and stage-0), and the latest version of React (some of the peer dependencies require it).
+Since **Release v2.2** I've also included automated tests with Selenium-Webdriver so you'll need that too.

 ```javascript